 Understanding how LiveAgent processes incoming emails

 Upon receiving a new email, the software determines whether to generate a new ticket or add it to an existing ticket by examining the email's source code.
 The source code includes various email headers that contain useful information.
-The system looks for the following records in the order specified:
+The system checks the following in the order shown and adds the email to the first ticket that matches:

 Check this article to see how to retrieve the source of an email message.